The best coconut rice recipe ever! This is one easy coconut rice that won't disappoint! This rice is a perfect side to any meal.

 Add shrimps to the rice at the tail end of cooking, you don’t want to overcook the shrimps otherwise, it would be chewy to eat.
 The steam from the rice will cook the shrimps to perfection.

 Take the rice off the heat and serve.
-This coconut rice can be served hot or cold with any side of choice.
+Coconut rice can be served hot or cold with any side of choice.

 Have a good weekend all.
 Don’t forget to like our Facebook page here and subscribe to the blog for regular updates.
 Enjoy xx